yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/lite-checkout-android.md

 ## Step 3: Include the library in your project

 Ensure the Yuno SDK file is included in your project through Gradle.
-Then, add the repository source using the following code line:
+Then, add the repository source:

 ```kotlin
 maven { url "https://yunopayments.jfrog.io/artifactory/snapshots-libs-release" }